 Defines the amount of time to spend in Training 0 after Disconnected.
 To allow for finer increments in small delays, the encoding is broken into a two-bit scale (0.1, 0.5, 2.0, or 20us) and a 4-bit increment, as shown in Table 84.
+This field must not be modified after CLMC is enabled.
 See Section 12.3 for more information about Gen3 initialization and training.